rlwp/3.6-snyk-scan/README.md

+# Assignment 3.6

-# Scanning serverless code with Snyk and NPM Audit
+Scanning serverless code with Snyk and NPM Audit

 ## What is package vulnerability scan?